s4ke/Master-Thesis/src/md/069-conclusion.md

 that allows us to parallelize arbitrary Arrow types that allows us to tame the zoo of parallel Haskells while having a low performance penalty and is general by allowing to switch implementations at will.
+As described, there are some problems, however, these will have to be amended in the future.

 ## Conclusion

+\label{sec:outlookConclusion}

 Arrows are a generic concept that allows for powerful composition combinators.
 To our knowledge we are first to represent